mark-torres10/personal_website/_research/2026-05-20-learnings-from-bluesky-project.md

 At the beginning, I overcomplicated my designs.
 I wanted to have an excuse to use all the name-brand tools that I was seeing online, without realizing that (1) I'm not Google-scale and (2) I wasn't fundamentally understanding what problem those tools were solving.

 Next, I veered perhaps too far in the opposite direction, choosing to write all my code into large super-scripts that did everything.
-Though this was OK when I was rapidly
+Though this was OK when I was rapidly iterating, it led to a lot of copying-and-pasting, slight logic drift in shared functionality (e.g., "data should be saved this way, *except* in these two specific files"), and made stitching the disparate services more painful than needed.

+Lastly, I

 I first ...